 York College is committed to academic excellence through teaching and learning, research and scholarship.
-It envisions service to a student body which reflects the unparalleled cultural diversity and richness of Queens and the New York Metropolitan area, and to the communities in which they live.
-It seeks to develop habits of inquiry and communication that prompt these ideals of intellectual and personal growth by embodying them in human relations within the College.
+It envisions service to a student body that reflects the unparalleled cultural diversity and richness of Queens and the New York metropolitan area, and to the communities in which they live.
+It seeks to develop habits of inquiry and communication that promote these ideas of intellectual and personal growth by embodying them in human relations within the College.